Todd Woodbridge: Pro tour

+Post playing career

+Woodbridge was a personality of the Seven Network from 2006 to 2018, working for Seven Sport as a tennis analyst/commentator/host on the network's summer of tennis coverage, including the Australian Open.

 He also became an ambassador for bowel cancer awareness group "Let's Beat Bowel Cancer".
-A Cabrini Health initiative.

-In 2007, Woodbridge joined the 6th season of Dancing with the Stars, the Australian version.
+In 2007, he competed on the sixth season of Dancing with the Stars being the fourth contestant eliminated on 20 March that year.
 In 2008 and 2009, Woodbridge aligned himself closely to the sailing community through his commitments at Hamilton Island Race Week hosting tennis clinics and wine tasting events.

+In 2008, he presented the History Channel's special The History of Australian Sport: Tennis, a documentary looking back at Australia's love affair with the roots of the Grand Slam of the Asia Pacific.

 Woodbridge served as the tournament director for the 2009 Australian Open legends event.
 In July 2009, he was appointed coach of the Australian Davis Cup Team, taking on a newly expanded, full-time position that merges a role as the national men's coach overseeing the male player development pathway with the Davis Cup coaching job.

-In January 2010 on Australia day, The Woodies were inducted to the Australian Tennis Hall of Fame for their achievements in tennis.
+On 26 January 2010 (Australia Day), Woodbridge and Woodford (the Woodies) were inducted to the Australian Tennis Hall of Fame for their achievements in tennis.
 As a part of the induction ceremony, their bronzed statues were placed with other great Australian tennis players at the Melbourne Park.
 In July 2010 The Woodies were inducted to the International Tennis Hall of Fame.
 In January 2011, Woodbridge was confronted on court by Belgian player Kim Clijsters for comments he made via SMS to Rennae Stubbs alleging Clijsters was pregnant.
 In June that year, Woodbridge started anchoring the Seven Network's Wimbledon coverage.
+In 2016, he anchored overnight sessions of the Rio Olympics for Seven.
+Woodbridge has also been involved in other programs for Seven, including golf broadcasts.
+In April 2018, he hosted the morning sessions of the 2018 Commonwealth Games on the Gold Coast.
+Seven's 2018 Wimbledon telecast would be his final duties at the network, before defecting to arch-rival Nine, which he later said on-air was a "big decision" for him after being "very comfortable" being a part of the Seven family for years.